CeloHelp/CeloHelp/README.md

 ###

-<p align="left">Hi!<br>- Begginer Java Developer seeking to expand my knowledge and skills<br>- Always looking for new challenges and opportunities to grow as a developer.</p>
+<p align="left">👋 Hi there! <br>- Begginer Java Developer seeking to expand my knowledge and skills<br>- Always looking for new challenges and opportunities to grow as a developer.</p>

 ###